 Due to the continuous flow of products from the sea and from inland zones, Teatine cuisine is a concoction of varying dishes, all rich in flavor.
 Many of these dishes feature the traditional olive oil.
 Truffles, honey and jams made with seasonal fruits are the most noteworthy products.

-The spaghetti alla chitarra is the most famous main course, as in the rest of Abruzzo.
-Then, the lamb arrosticini, a typical inland dish, is also widespread near the coast.
-The turcenelle with tomato sauce, stewed kid entrails cooked with heavy amounts of hot pepper, and rabbit alla chietina, stuffed with ham slices, seasoned with rosemary and then cooked in the oven - are also very tasty.
-Among the sweets, don't forget the torrone with dried figs and the famous sanguinaccio alla chietina, with filtered pork blood, must, cinnamon, chocolate and pine-nuts.
-Among the most famous kinds of cheese are those typical to Guardiagrele: the provolone, both mild and strong, the ricotta and the pecorino (made with sheep milk).
-The major fish dishes are the anchovies all'ortonese and the cuttlefish alla sanvitese.
-The city of Lanciano produces a very succulent and spicy hot pepper.
+Spaghetti alla chitarra is the most famous main course, as in the rest of Abruzzo, and lamb arrosticini, a typical inland dish, is also widespread near the coast.
+The turcenelle with tomato sauce, stewed kid entrails cooked with heavy amounts of hot pepper, and rabbit alla chietina, stuffed with ham slices, seasoned with rosemary and then cooked in the oven,are also very tasty.
+Among the sweets are torrone with dried figs and the famous sanguinaccio alla chietina, with filtered pork blood, must, cinnamon, chocolate and pine-nuts.
+Among the most famous cheeses are those typical to Guardiagrele: the provolone, both mild and strong, the ricotta and the pecorino (made with sheep's milk).
+The major fish dishes include anchovies all'ortonese and cuttlefish alla sanvitese.
+Finally, the city of Lanciano produces a very succulent and spicy hot pepper (peperoncino).

 Sweets are based on simple ingredients: the pizzelle, the tarallucci, the cicerchiata and the fiadoni, traditional Easter sweets.

-And not to forget the typical wines of Abruzzo, such as the red wine Montepulciano d'Abruzzo, and the white wines Trebbiano d'Abruzzo and Cerasuolo d'Abruzzo.
-Local liqueurs are also very famous, such as the well-known Amaro Abruzzese.
+And not to forgotten are the typical wines of Abruzzo, such as the red Montepulciano d'Abruzzo, and the whites like Trebbiano d'Abruzzo and Cerasuolo d'Abruzzo.
+Local liqueurs are also very famous, particularly the Amaro Abruzzese.

 The Province of Nuoro is situated in east-central Sardinia .
 Overlooking the Tyrrhenian Sea on its east, it is bordered by the Provinces of